-Mica Press, an Introduction first published in P. N. Review issue 224.
+Mica Press, an update to an Introduction first published in P. N. Review issue 224.

 “Publishing poetry and writing of interest to imaginative readers” says www.micapress.co.uk, casting a broad net.
 Mica Press is a very small publisher with a little history, books in print, and a future of more poetry.